 Course Outcome Cognitive level as per Bloom's Taxonomy РО CO1 Students have the adequate reading and speaking skills and will be able to express himself in French.
 Understanding(L2) PO-10 PO-12 CO2 Understand the grammar and use them in their personal and professional life.
 Understanding (L2) PO-10 PO-12 CO3 Students will be able to write proficiently in French.
-Understanding and applying (L2&L3) PO-10 PO-12 CO4 Studentswill be able to compare and contrast world culture and it will expand his knowledge about various culture.
-Understanding and applying (L2&L3) PO-6 PO-10 PO-12 of the French language; Pronounce these letter-combinations: Recognize the different pronunciations of certain letter-combinations; Learn the various letter-combinations that produce the same sounds; Discover simple words that are constructed from these letter-combinations;
+Understanding and applying (L2&L3) PO-10 PO-12 CO4 Students will be able to compare and contrast world culture and it will expand his knowledge about various culture.
+Understanding and applying (L2&L3) PO-6 PO-10 PO-12 pronunciations of certain letter-combinations; Learn the various letter-combinations that produce the same sounds; Discover simple words that are constructed from these letter-combinations;